Kari Lake wins Arizona's GOP Senate primary. She'll face Democratic Rep. Ruben Gallego

 Arizonans have chosen Kari Lake, an election denying ally of former President Donald Trump, as the Republican nominee for the U.S. Senate in a race that could determine control of the chamber this fall, according to a race call by The Associated Press.

-With results from early voting reported, Lake led with roughly 53% of the GOP primary vote, well more than the roughly 41% held by her rival, Pinal County Sheriff Mark Lamb. and a distant third challenger, Elizabeth Jean Reye.
-Her margin of victory will likely change as more votes are counted.
+With results from early voting reported, Lake led with approximately 54% of the GOP primary vote, well more than the roughly 40% held by her rival, Pinal County Sheriff Mark Lamb and a distant third challenger, Elizabeth Reye.
+Lake's margin of victory may change as more votes are counted.

+At an election night rally in Phoenix after her race was called, Lake told a crowd of supporters that Arizonans had less than three-and-a-half months to save the country alongside Trump.

+“He can’t do this alone,” Lake said.
+“He needs backup in Washington, D.C.”

+“He needs backup in Washington, D.C. and I’m gonna be his backup!”
+Lake added.

-She’ll face Democratic Congressman Ruben Gallego, who ran unopposed for his party’s nomination to the Senate seat now filled by retiring Sen. Krysten Sinema, I-Ariz.
+She’ll face Democratic Congressman Ruben Gallego, who ran unopposed for his party’s nomination to the Senate seat now filled by retiring Sen. Kyrsten Sinema, I-Ariz.

 Loading...